saiteja007-mv/Glassdoor-Companies-Review-Analysis/README.md

 ---

 **Note**: This is an evolving project with comprehensive data collection and analysis capabilities.
-The project now includes a complete data analysis phase with insights from 11,925 employee reviews across 127 major US companies.
+The project now includes a complete data analysis phase with insights from 6,971 employee reviews across 127 major US companies.
+The analysis reveals critical patterns in employee satisfaction, with NVIDIA, ConocoPhillips, and General Dynamics IT leading in overall ratings.
+Software Engineers show the highest review volume but face work-life balance challenges, while current employees rate their companies significantly higher than former employees.
 Check individual directories for the most up-to-date documentation and implementation details.